abdullamatar/Arxiv2Arxode/README.md

 ## Known Issues

 - Sometimes at the end of a groupchat conversation, right before ending the final round an OpenAI error will be thrown due to a call being made for a certain tool without the correct `role` assigned to the message sender (tool caller).

+- If using the GPT3 family of models one can run into token limit issues, there is a hacky fix under the retrieval agent's `_get_context` function, it is commented out when using GPT4.

 ## Installation

 #### Prerequisites: